 A doctor can determine the cause of the swelling and recommend a suitable treatment plan.

 - exercising regularly, if a doctor advises this

 - taking medications according to the label or prescription

 When socks leave an indentation, it is typically the result of peripheral edema.
 Several benign causes are possible, such as standing for long periods.

 However, edema can sometimes result from an underlying health condition, such as renal or heart failure.

-Anyone who experiences frequent or persistent swelling in their legs, hands, or face should speak with a doctor.
+Anyone who experiences frequent swelling in their legs, hands, or face should speak with a doctor.

-The treatment options will depend on the cause, but they may include diuretics and compression therapies.
+The treatment options will depend on the cause but may include diuretics and wearing compression garments.
 A person can take steps to reduce the risk of swelling, such as reducing sodium in their diet, keeping their feet up, and adhering to treatments for other conditions.